gcui-art/album-ai/README.md

 ## Introduction

-Album AI is an experimental project that uses the recently released gpt-4o-mini as a visual model to automatically identify metadata from image files in the album.
+Album AI is an experimental project that uses the recently released gpt-4o-mini and Haiku as a visual model to automatically identify metadata from image files in the album.
 It then leverages RAG technology to enable conversations with the album.

 It can be used as a traditional photo album or as an image knowledge base to assist LLM in content generation.